 Did you know Buddhists are more satisfied in life than the average person?

 One reason is because of the Buddhist habit of majjhima patipada, which is the “middle way”.
+You can use this basic premise as an easy mindfulness meditation technique.

 The middle way is about moderation.
 It is about not indulging and not starving yourself.
 In other words, living in moderation.

-11: Eating as a mindfulness activity
+11: Eating as a mindfulness meditation technique

 - The next time eat something, choose the food mindfully.